jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 * `.date(title, value=None)`
     The `value` should contain a date object.
-    Date pickes can receive a `change` parameter.
+    Date pickers can receive a `change` parameter.

 ## Canvas
 ---